Home

 The key subjects listed above encompass vast bodies of knowledge that explain how and why disease manifests and resolves.
 We encourage you to select the links above and explore these vital topics.
 Each lesson features evidence-based findings and links to primary research, and there are many accessible techniques for consideration.

-To be clear, an underlying condition is not in itself the primary cause, as there is still a cause of that condition.
-But to know you have a microbiome imbalance or chronic inflammation is a practical way to resolve illness, as it directs attention to addressing causal factors e.g. with detoxification, nutrient balancing, stress reduction, identifying and eliminating the ingestion of inflammatory foods and so on.
+To know you have a microbiome imbalance or chronic inflammation is a practical way to resolve illness, as it directs attention to addressing causal factors e.g. with detoxification, nutrient balancing, stress reduction, identifying and eliminating the ingestion of inflammatory foods and so on.

 The impact of such efforts is invaluable compared to simply getting a diagnosis and consuming drugs to mask symptoms.
 Most people will know quickly when they are on the right track, experiencing more balanced emotions, better stress management, improved sleep, more energy, and so on.
 However, this is not to imply that the resolution at a causal level will be quick and easy, and while symptoms may lessen, they may linger due to a need for further healing, as this comment points to: